marko-js/marko/.github/CONTRIBUTING.md

 We are always thrilled to receive pull requests.
 We do our best to process them quickly.
 If your pull request is not accepted on the first try, don't get discouraged!
 We'll work with you to come to an acceptable solution.

-If you're new to GitHub or open source you can check out this [free course](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) on how to contribute to an open source project.
+Prior to merging your PR, you will need to sign the [JS Foundation CLA](https://cla.js.foundation/marko-js/marko).
+It's pretty straight-forward and only takes a minute.
+You can even sign it now if you're thinking about contributing.

-_Disclaimer: Contributions via GitHub pull requests are gladly accepted from their original author.
-Along with any pull requests, please state that the contribution is your original work and that you license the work to the project under the project's open source license.
-Whether or not you state this explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so._
+> **TIP:** If you're new to GitHub or open source you can check out this [free course](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) on how to contribute to an open source project.

 ### Running tests